UBCO-COSC499-S2025/templates/ProjectProposal.md

 |  **Good At**  |  |  |  |  |  |  |
 |  **Expect to learn**  | Don’t ever leave this blank!
 We are all learning.  | Understanding your limits is important.
 Where do you expect you will need help? | It may not be technical skills.
 You may be a good coder but never worked with people in a team.
 Maybe you built a web- site but not used a framework. | It may also be a theoretical concept you already learned but never applied in practice. | Think about different project aspects: design, data security, web security, IDE tools, inte- gration testing, CICD, etc. There will be something. | Don’t ever leave this blank!
 We are all learning. |

 Use this opportunity to discuss with your team who **may** do what in the project.
 Make use of everyone’s skill set and discuss each person’s role and responsibilities by considering how everyone will contribute.
 Remember to identify project work (some examples are listed below at the top of the table) and course deliverables (the bottom half of the table).
 You might want to change the rows depending on what suits your project and team.
 Understand that no one person will own a single task.
 Recall that this is just an incomplete example.
 Please explain how things are assigned in the caption below the table, or put the explanation into a separate paragraph so the reader understands why things are done this way and how to interpret your table.
+Please note that this is just an example table and that you will need to complete this in more detail.

 |  Category of Work/Features  | Team Member 1 | Team Member 2 | Team Member 3 | Team Member 4 | Team Member 5 | Team Member 6 |
 | ------------- | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: |